This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 - USA

-This means that if you are a national of any of the above countries and once your Student visa is approved and you have your “90 day visa sticker”, you can choose to use the E-Gates at a UK airport instead of waiting in line to see a Border Officer.
-It is not mandatory to use an E-Gate and you can still see a Border Officer if you want.
-More information here.
+This means that if you are a national of any of the above countries, and once your Student Visa is approved and you have your “90 day visa sticker”, you can choose to use the E-Gates at a UK airport instead of waiting in line to see a Border Officer.
+It is not mandatory to use an E-Gate and you can still see a Border Officer if you wish.
+More information is available here.

 5) EU/EEA - verifying your visa status

 If you are a EU/EEA applicant and you used the "UK Immigration: ID check app" as part of your student visa application, then you will be emailed saying whether your visa application is successful.
-You won't be given a BRP or any other physical documentation.
 Your visa status will be digital and can be verified online

 - How long will it take to get my visa?